(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 Just make sure that every Service Offering has a Parent Service and you have responsible persons or groups defined.
 Without clearly defined (and implemented) responsibilities there is no reason to move any further.
 You cannot succeed with CMDB (or Service Portfolio) without proper ownership.

-Read more about defining data ownership from here.
+Read more about establishing ownership from here.